8BitJosh/JukeBot/README.md

 	'shuffle'			shuffle the order of the song queue

-	'skip'				skip the current song and move to the next in the queue sometimes is unable to remove file because it is in use
+	'skip'				skip the current song and move to the next in the queue

 #####################  these dont work yet  #######################